zupan-app/zupan-app.github.io/index.md

 4. Build the app (open source)
 5. Enjoy !

-## About me

-My dream is to dance and sing but I cannot do this right now (transitioning).
-In August 2020, I had a powerful call to launch this project.
-I will lead this project until is it alive... and leave.

-I am a Swiss artist, coder and entrepreneur living in the mountains.
-You can find details [here](https://www.lilybucher.com/).

-## Values

-* Moderation of content (no hate, no sexualisation of minors)
-* Protection for creators (allow them to remove their content or sounds, even after duet)
-* Fair payment to creators and musicians (maybe add music streaming in-app)
-* Transparency (no shadow ban, transparent AI, transparent moderation rules)
-* Privacy (cryptography for communication in-app)

 ## Why "zupan" ?

 The name comes from the [mipan zuzuzu](https://www.tiktok.com/foryou?lang=en#/@awa_de_horchata_uwu/video/6849216781303827717) meme.
-It also means "love all" (zu pan) in keoda, a constructed language that I am working on.
+It also means "gratitude" (zu pan = love all) in keoda, a constructed language that I am working on.

 ## Talents needed !